 With a soft cap of 40, we don’t want to waste levels pushing either Faith or Dexterity above it.
-This build utilizes two rings that give us a +5 to DEX and +5 to FTH, which is why we level it naturally to 35 rather than going all the way up to 40.
+This build utilizes two rings that give us a +5 to DEX and +5 to FTH, so we level it naturally to 35 rather than going up to 40.

 For the rest of your points, you should consider putting them into Vigor to give you more health to work with.
-Given that we’re sacrificing the natural survivability that comes with the Herald for this build, having a large health pool can help make up for that loss.
+Given that we’re sacrificing the natural survivability of the Herald for this build, having a large health pool can help make up for that loss.

 It also doesn’t hurt to spec into Endurance for some bonus stamina.
-Ideally, it would be best to split your investment between Vigor and Endurance up to 30, but which you prefer is ultimately your call.
+Ideally, it would be best to split your investment between Vigor and Endurance up to 30, but your choice is ultimately your call.